anqua/at-a/outputs.md

 - Datasets
   • A dataset containing titles of journal issues, and article titles from the journal Architectural Design (2005-2024) and the titles and abstracts of winning projects and honourable mentions of the eVolo skyscraper competition (2006-2024).
 This can be used in promt engineering or in training AI models with language that is specific to the field of architecture:

-  ComPara: A Corpus Linguistics Dataset of Computation in Architecture.
-2022.
+  <dt>ComPara: A Corpus Linguistics Dataset of Computation in Architecture.</dt>  2022.
 Anca-Simona Horvath.
 Mendeley Data <a href="https://doi.org/10.17632/7ktscvmxvg.5" target="_blank">DOI</a>

 ---
   • A dataset containing 2.904 geometries of single-family houses in the form of annotated Point Clouds, and was developed in order to train 3D Generative Adversarial Networks.
 The geometries are segmented within 3 classes: wall, roof, floor.
 The points of the point clouds are saved in .pts files while their labels are saved in .seg files.

 The creation of the dataset was done in a semi-automated way that consists of two stages:
 a) creation of module geometries representing building components (done in Rhino3D)